You can add Panels in the user interface or using Python API. This pages describes the Python API. Check how to add panels in the UI.

 Configuring Panel values

-To plot values in a Panel, reference the name of an Evidently Metric included in the Reports logged to your Project.
-If the metric isn’t present, the Panel will be empty.
+To define which value the Panel displays, you must reference the name of the corresponding Evidently Metric.
+This metric must be present in the Reports logged to your Project.
+If the metric isn’t present, the Panel will appear empty.

 Example: